-6550-4390, Grounds Supplies: Current budget is for \$21060 per year, which is roughly similar to last year.
-However during the past decade the Grounds supply budget has been reduced by 30%.
-Because of the current budget situation I do not expect any increases to my budget, however I would like you to consider the following when considering further reductions;

-- Inflation is really starting to take a bite out our purchasing power.
+- Facilities Grounds has annual expenditures of \$936,055, 0.78% of the District total - Facilities Grounds has an annual classified payroll of \$421, 367 about 2.20% of the District's total classified expenditures. - Facilities Grounds has a management payroll of \$87,842, which represents 1.03% of the District management payroll. - Facilities Grounds has a total salary/benefits costs of \$881,553, 0.98% of the District total. - Facilities Grounds has total non-personnel costs of \$54502, about .34% of District non-personnel costs. - 6550-4390, Grounds Supplies: Current supply budget is for \$21060 per year, which is equal to the budgets during past five years.
+However during the past twenty years the Grounds supply budget has been reduced by 30%.
+Our department has set forth many goals in the areas of sustainabilit, water conservation, and student support.
+To accomplish these goals we will need to find funding in some form or another.
+Please consider these additional fiscal constraints to our Grounds program - Inflation is coninuing to take a bite out our purchasing power.
 Fertilizer, chemicals, and fuel all have seen enormous price increases this past couple years and continue to increase.
-Almost everything we purchase costs more than it did last year and certainly much higher that when we were operating with a 10%-30% higher budget.
+Almost everything we purchase costs more than it did last year and certainly much higher that when we were operating with a 10%-30% higher budgets.
 For example, we recently purchased 500 lbs. of a common lawn fertilizer which cost \$28 per bag.
-Only three years ago this same fertilizer cost just over \$10 per bag. - We continue to add new propery to our grounds coverage in Santa Rosa.
-For instance, in the past two years we have added the Culinary Building, Bech and Lark Temporaries properties, 1710 Mendocino, and the Salem Parking lot to our area of maintenance.
-Much of these areas are now relatively higher maintenance landscaping.
-Overall, we have added about 15% more total area in recent years, but with one less Groundkeeper to help with maintenance Also, we are doing much more district wide work than in previous years when we had a larger budget. - As I have outlined in other areas of this report, many areas of the campus are in need renovation, protection, or infrastructure upgrade.
-Becuase of budget considerations, we have been delaying doing this work as much as possible, but at some point certain areas need to be brought up to an acceptable level, or so that they are simply functional. - In the past couple years we were able to get some additional funding of close to \$10000 for the maintenance and renovation of the Bailey football field.
+Only four years ago this same fertilizer cost just over \$10 per bag. - We have added new propery to our grounds coverage in Santa Rosa in recent years and have expanded our overall coverage towards a more district wide approach.

+- As I have outlined in other areas of this report, many areas of the campus are in need renovation, protection, or infrastructure upgrade.
+Becuase of budget considerations, we have been delaying doing this work as much as possible, but at some point certain areas need to be brought up to an acceptable level, or so that they are simply safe and functional. - In past years we were able to get some additional funding of close to \$10000 for the maintenance and renovation of the Bailey football field, but this funding is no longer available.
 This source of funding is no longer available and we will have to fund the maintenance of the field out of our 4390 account.
-This will impact our overall maintenenace program for the rest of our operations, and especially the football field program. - Last year I was able to purchase some new irrigation controllers that help make our overall system more effecient and saves us in utility costs.
-Because of the current budget challenges within my budget I will not be able to purchase more of these controllers.
-The overall result is that we will not be able to reach a higher level of water conservation, which will end up costing us more money now and in the future.
+This will impact our overall maintenance program for the rest of our operations, and especially the football field program.
+The recent addition of a popular youth flag football from April thru July has aded extra costs and man-hours. - In the past I have purchased some new irrigation controllers that help make our overall system more effecient and saves us in utility costs.
+Because of the current budget challenges within my budget I may not be able to purchase more of these controllers this year.
+The overall result is that we will not be able to reach a higher level of water conservation, which will end up costing us more money now and in the future. - Funding for the purchase of new plants for lawn conversions will be difficult to meet, but we feel this is an important initiative.